Bevco Business Simulation®

 OPERATIONS MANAGEMENT Students must forecast demand, purchase ingredients and packaging materials, and schedule production with contract manufacturers.

-MARKETING Students compete in retail markets through established brick-and-mortar grocers and convenience stores and sell beverage products direct-to-consumer via an online marketing strategy.
+MARKETING Students compete in wholesale markets through sales to established brick-and-mortar grocers and convenience stores and sell beverage products direct-to-consumer via an online marketing strategy.

-FINANCIAL ANALYSIS Students are able to review financial trends and the overall success of its business model and strategy with monthly income statements.
+FINANCIAL ANALYSIS Students can review financial trends and the overall success of its business model and strategy with monthly KPI data, income statements, and cost reports.

 -